aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/efs/deployments.md

 [...]
 ```

-As you can see the [`Volumes`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) section of our StatefulSet shows that we're only using an [EmptyDir volume type](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) which "shares the Pod's lifetime".
+As you can see the [`Volumes`](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir-configuration-example) section of our Deployment shows that we're only using an [EmptyDir volume type](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) which "shares the Pod's lifetime".

 ![Assets with emptyDir](./assets/assets-emptydir.png)